korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 This SQL code shows you how to _delete_ the order and its details.
-Remember, we have a _cascade delete_ set up, so deleting the order, will delete any related records, in the order detail table as well.
+Remember, we have a _cascade delete_ set up, so deleting the order will delete any related records, in the order detail table as well.
 I'm also showing the DDL statements, which will reset the _AUTO_INCREMENT_ to `1` on both tables.